Launch your subscription biz on the world stage (VB Live)

 “You can get by as an American company pushing English only, but you’ll severely limit your ability to expand into certain markets,” he says.

 You need to ensure that localization doesn’t just mean providing a particular language, but also regionalization, so that you’re printing numbers in the right format and offering the right dialect for a particular region — he points out the difference between French in Montreal and French in Paris, or the difference in German that exists between Germany and Switzerland.
-There are always minor differences.

 Having proper localization and applying that appropriately across all of your communications is also key.
 In other words, not just your marketing communications or your blog posts or updates about your product, but also in your billing communications, or in a dunning cycle.
 It could be about an upcoming renewal.